Sonia-96/MyStudyNotes/Java&Web/Web.md

 7. fg: return Emacs
 8. cancel a command: C-g
 9. save file: C-x C-s
-10. mark set: C-space （必须首先调成英文模式）
+10. mark set: C-space (the language mode should be English, not Chinese)
 11. copy: M-w
 12. cut: C-w
 13. paste: C-y
 14. move the cursor:
     - By line: C-a to start, C-e to end

-TODO: create a html file and css file in Emacs

-what's the address for html file in a remote server?

-## Javascript

-link script to html

-## Testing

 # 2 Basic Network Architecture